-- Are all employees aware of the goal to conserve water?
+- Are all of your employees aware of the goal to conserve water?

-- Is there a contact person for water use questions?
+- Is there an internal office contact person for water use questions for other employees?

 - How will employees know when they've been successful in conserving water?

 - Are there dripping faucets, toilet tanks that don't seal, or leaking hoses?
-Toilet tanks can be checked with a few drops of food coloring.
+Toilet tanks can be checked with a few drops of food coloring placed in the tank of the toilet.
 After 15 minutes without flushing, does any color show up in the bowl?

 Eliminating Unnecessary Use

-- Is water being used in places where it is not really needed?
+- Is water being used in places where it is not needed?

 - Which tasks could be readily accomplished with less water?
 For example, could floors be swept instead of hosed down?

-- Does water from sprinkler systems reach the plants that need it, or does much of it evaporate in the air or run off?
-Evaporation is especially high for sprinklers that make small droplets, spray them high into the air, and operate during the hottest part of the day.
+- Does water from sprinkler systems reach the plants that needs it, or does much of it evaporate in the air or run off?
+Evaporation is especially high for sprinklers that make small droplets, spray high into the air, and operate during the hottest part of the day.